Table of contents

 Hiver’s mission is to help teams streamline and manage business communication for customers, vendors, and employees from one centralized platform—Gmail.
 Our strong value proposition highlights that we are empowering teams to do everything from Gmail, without having to switch between tools.

-As you can see, Hiver’s value prop explains what’s unique about the product and what separates them from competitors.
+As you can see, Hiver’s value proposition explains what’s unique about the product and what separates them from competitors.